fred-ai-security/ai-security-assurance-labs/static-analysis/README.md

 # Static Analysis for AI Model Security

-This section documents static analysis techniques used to evaluate AI model files and related artifacts before running or deploying them.
+This section documents static analysis methods used to evaluate AI model files and related artifacts before execution or deployment.
 Static analysis helps identify:

 - Malware embedded in model weights
-- Suspicious file structures
+- Suspicious or malformed file structures
-- Hidden payloads (e.g., inside safetensors or GGUF files)
+- Hidden payloads inside formats such as safetensors or GGUF
 - Supply-chain tampering
 - Integrity or authenticity issues

-Static analysis is one of the earliest and most important steps in AI model intake workflows.
+Static analysis is a core early-stage control in AI model intake workflows.

+---

 ## Tools Used

-### 🔹 YARA
+### **YARA**
-Used to scan model directories for suspicious strings, patterns, and malware signatures.
+Pattern-matching engine used to detect suspicious strings, metadata indicators, and malware signatures within model directories.

-### 🔹 ClamAV
+### **ClamAV**
-Used to detect malware, unwanted files, or suspicious binaries inside model folders.
+Signature-based malware scanner used to detect known malicious patterns or unwanted binaries in AI model folders.

-### 🔹 SHA256 Hashing
+### **SHA-256 Hashing**
-Used to verify integrity and compare downloaded model files against trusted values.
+Cryptographic hashing used to establish file integrity, verify provenance, and compare files against trusted source values.

+---

 ## Subdirectories

-- `yara-rules-example.md` – Example of using YARA rules to scan model artifacts.
+- **`yara-rules-example.md`** – Example YARA rule usage for scanning model artifacts.
-- `clamav-scan-example.md` – Example results and commands for running ClamAV.
+- **`clamav-scan-example.md`** – Example commands and output from a ClamAV scan.
-- `hashing-and-integrity.md` – Demonstration of verifying file integrity using SHA256 hashing.
+- **`hashing-and-integrity.md`** – Demonstration of computing and validating SHA-256 file hashes.